 If you’re the active player, your skeleton is highlighted in one of the shadow boxes in the upper left or right corner.
-If you're playing with a friend and can’t tell who the active player is, have one player keep her hands down and have the other player wave.
+If you're playing with a friend and can’t tell who the active player is, get one player to keep her hands down and the other player to wave.

-Put your hands down at your side and have your friend raise her right arm straight out to her side.
-The menus should make a noise and change color.
-The menus are always the color of the navigating player (either pink or blue).
+Put your hands down at your side and have your friend raise their right arm straight out to their side.
+The menus should make a noise and change colour.
+The menus are always the colour of the navigating player (either pink or blue).